LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_NoSQL.md

 * **Optimized for Relationship Queries:** Graph databases excel at traversing complex relationships quickly and efficiently, a task where RDBMS would require complex and slow self-joins.
 * **Examples:** **Neo4j** (the most popular graph database, known for its Cypher query language), **Amazon Neptune**, and **ArangoDB** (a multi-model database).
 * **Use Cases:** Perfect for **social networks, recommendation engines, fraud detection, and knowledge graphs** where understanding complex interconnections is key.
+* **Neo4j at eBay:** eBay uses Neo4j to power its knowledge graph that helps detect relationships between entities like products, categories, and search queries.
+This graph model improves search relevance and recommendation quality in a large and dynamic marketplace.

 ---

-## 1.3 Core Features of NoSQL Databases
+## 1.2.
+Core Features of NoSQL Databases

 NoSQL databases are built on several core architectural principles that differentiate them from traditional RDBMS and enable them to handle modern data challenges effectively.
 These features are central to achieving their scalability, performance, and flexibility.